Genius Swaps That Will Save You BIG on Back-to-School Shopping

 Feeling daunted by a long list of school supplies?
 Get everything on the list for less with a few smart tricks and trades.

 Opt for last year’s model over something new

-If you’re splurging on a computer or tablet for your student, remember: You don’t need all the latest bells and whistles to do web research and write papers.
+If you’re splurging on a computer or tablet this back-to-school season, remember: You don’t need all the latest bells and whistles to do web research and write papers.
 A refurbished or older model could serve just as well (and make it less painful if the computer gets lost, stolen, or broken).
 Don’t miss these 10 hilarious back-to-school photos that every parent can relate to.

 Trade in top-shelf brands for generics

 In most cases, it’s a negligible difference between the big-name brands and no-name discount school supplies.
 This is a great place to save on school supplies that kids tend to use up quickly, like crayons, glue, and tissues.
 Plus, try one of these teacher-approved tricks for getting your child ahead this school year.

 Splurge on products that last vs. flimsier versions

 Backpacks, lunch boxes, pencil cases, and pencil sharpeners are among the products you might be able to buy once and use for multiple years.
 “Invest in quality backpacks that will last for more than one school season,” says Ellie Kay, best-selling author of 15 books and founder of heroesathome.org, which provides free financial education to military members.
 “Get these a couple weeks after school starts, when they go on sale for as much as 70 percent off in local office supply stores and discount department stores.”
 (Use or borrow a hand-me-down to get through the first few weeks.)

 Choose reusable lunch gear instead of paper and plastic